Improving shadow estimation with locally-optimal dual frames: Results

 \section{Results}

-In this section, we show results from numerical simulations on the estimation of the ground and excited state energies of chemical molecules (Sec.~\ref{ssec:results-chem-en} and \ref{ssec:tld_numerics}), and the correlation functions in a Transverse Field Ising Model (TFIM) (Sec.~\ref{ssec:results-ising}).
+In this section, we show results from numerical simulations on the estimation of the ground and excited state energies of chemical molecules (Sec.~\ref{ssec:results-chem-en} and \ref{ssec:tld_numerics}), as well as other observables and properties of these states (Sec.~\ref{ssec:other_properties}).
+We show additional numerical results for the estimation of molecular energies including a comparison to values reported in literature in App.~\ref{app:variance-table}, and results for estimating the correlation functions in a Transverse Field Ising Model (TFIM) in App.~\ref{app:results-ising}.

 In all the experiments reported below, the measurement is given by random single-qubit Pauli measurements, whose effects are

 The multi-qubit POVM is given by tensor products of the local ones.